babykittenz/even-or-odd/README.md

 # Even or Odd - A Simple Go Project

-This is a simple Go project that implements a deck of even or odd with basic functionalities.
+This is a simple Go project that implements a basic approach to seeing if a number is even or odd.

 ## Features

-- Create and shuffle a deck of even or odd.
+- Determine if each number is even or odd.
-- Draw even or odd from the deck.
-- Save and load decks from files.
-- Includes unit tests for deck operations.

 ## Installation